 Evaluate and interpret results:

-- Reliability – are the results repeatable
+- Reliability – will the the results be repeatable?

 Usability Test Development

 You should have a good idea what is a usability test, but only a general idea how to plan the test.
 I’ll try to address some specific issues of developing a usability test, but I can not go over everything.
 Preece, Sharp and Rogers in Interaction Design, chapters 12-15, discuss some of the specifics and give some examples.
-Barnum in Usability Testing and Research, chapters 5 through 7, gives a very detail example of his usability test for Medline and hotmail website.
+Barnum in Usability Testing and Research, chapters 5 through 7, gives a very detail example of their usability test for Medline and hotmail website.

 Goals and Usability Concerns